cldeluna/pyats_intro/README.md

 robotframework               3.1.2
 ```

+> [!NOTE]
-*Note:  On my Mac running Catalina with Zsh I had to quote the install string:*
+> On my Mac running Catalina with Zsh I had to quote the install string:

 ```
 pip install "pyats[full]"